Read Ezra 1-6; Ezekiel 40-48; Daniel 9-12; Haggai

 Most of the Jewish people, however, chose not to return to the Promised Land as they had now built comfortable lives for themselves in Babylon.
 With many becoming wealthy and rising to positions of prominence, Babylon had come to feel like home, and they reasoned that Abraham had come from this region; so, a tradition built up, which was later affirmed in the Talmud, that living in Babylon was as though they were living in the Land of Israel with all the spiritual benefits thereof (8).
 Most had no desire to uproot and move back to the desolation that had been the homeland of their ancestors (5).
 For much of the Jewish population the desperate longing of Psalm 137 had faded into a nice ideal.
 Of what was probably a million Jews living in the Persian Empire, only 42,360 went back (Ezra 2:64), while the vast majority chose to stay in Babylon (9).

 Those who did return included the heads of the houses of Judah and Benjamin, along with the priests and the Levites.
 They all returned to their ancestor’s former cities but gave for the work of rebuilding the temple and gathered together in Jerusalem for the important first task of building the altar of Yahweh so the regular burnt offerings could once again be made to the Lord.

 In the second year construction began on the temple.
 Those who returned were vitally concerned with religious and ethnic purity, carefully obeying all the laws of Moses and searching their genealogies to verify each person’s claim to Jewish heritage.
 A deeply religious society, intolerant of others, was being built.

 When Cyrus overcame the Babylonians, the Achaemenids (first Persian Empire) accepted the dominance of Aramaic and made it the official language of Syria and Palestine (Ezra 4:7), thus permitting a special Imperial Aramaic to develop.
 So even after they returned to the land of Israel, the Jewish people continued to speak Aramaic.
-Hebrew remained the language of Jewish religious practice, but Aramaic became the generally spoken language of Palestine (10).
+Hebrew remained the language of Jewish religious practice, but Aramaic became the generally spoken language of the Holy Land (10).